CapraLab/cosmis/README.md

 ### scripts
 The `scripts` folder contains all scripts written in Python that were called to obtain processed datasets in the `data` folder.

+## More descriptions and tutorials are under construction